Surrogate modelling the Baryonic Universe I: The colour of star formation: Datasets and models

-The basic unit of SPS models is a single stellar population, i.e. a set of stars with the same metallicity created by an instantaneous star-forming event.
-The motivation behind this approach is that any stellar population can be written as a sum of SSPs.
-To produce SEDs for SSPs, the most common technique is isochrone synthesis \citep{Charlot1991, Bruzual1993}, which relies on three main ingredients: stellar evolutionary tracks, spectral libraries, and initial mass functions (IMFs).
-The first ingredient accounts for the evolution of stars with the same mass, age, and metallicity; in \galaxpy we use Padova 1994 evolutionary tracks describing stars with metallicities $Z=0.0001$, 0.0004, 0.004, 0.008, 0.02 ($Z_\odot$), and 0.05 \citep{Alongi1993, Bressan1993, Fagotto1994a, Fagotto1994b, Fagotto1994c, Girardi1996}.
+The most common technique used by SPS codes to produce SEDs for SSPs is isochrone synthesis \citep{Charlot1991, Bruzual1993}, which relies on three main ingredients: stellar evolutionary tracks, spectral libraries, and initial mass functions (IMFs).
+The first accounts for the evolution of stars with the same mass, age, and metallicity; in \galaxpy we use Padova 1994 evolutionary tracks describing stars with metallicities $Z=0.0001$, 0.0004, 0.004, 0.008, 0.02 ($Z_\odot$), and 0.05 \citep{Alongi1993, Bressan1993, Fagotto1994a, Fagotto1994b, Fagotto1994c, Girardi1996}.
 The second ingredient is responsible for producing SEDs using the output of stellar evolutionary tracks; our model relies on the widely used BaSeL 3.1 library \citep{Westera2002}.
-Finally, the IMF controls the distribution of stellar masses in a population of newborn stars; we will consider \citet{Salpeter1955}, \citet{Kroupa2001}, and \citet{Chabrier2003} IMFs.
+Finally, the IMF controls the distribution of stellar masses in a population of newborn stars.
+We will consider \citet{Salpeter1955}, \citet{Kroupa2001}, and \citet{Chabrier2003} IMFs.

+To account for the attenuation of starlight by dust, in \galaxpy we follow the prescriptions outlined in \citet{Charlot2000}.
+This dust model attenuates the light coming from SSPs by a factor $\exp[\tau_\lambda(t)]$ given by

-In \galaxpy, we account for attenuation by dust following \citet{Charlot2000}; this model separately controls the attenuation of light coming from stars younger and older than 10 Myr using the free parameters $\tau_{V,{\rm y}}$ and $\tau_{V,{\rm o}}$, respectively.
+where $\tau_{V,{\rm y}}$ ($\tau_{V,{\rm o}}$) controls the attenuation of light coming from stars younger (older) than 10 Myr, $\lambda_0=5500\,${\AA}, and $n=-0.7$.
 This approach is inspired by observations: optical depths measured from emission lines, which depend mostly on light emitted by young stars, are approximately two times larger than those determined using the underlying continuum \citep{Calzetti1994}, which is largely controlled by old stars.
+Note that this model neglects the absorption of ionizing photons by dust in star forming regions.
 Regarding attenuation by the intergalactic medium, wavelengths shortward of Lyman-$\alpha$ are attenuated according to the recipes introduced in \citet{Fan2006} and \citet{Becker2015}.